7 lessons learnt from screwing up a live server

 Things that already happened, could not be changed.
 Time wasn’t reverse.
 Remember, mistake is a learning

-.
+process.
 Today I made this mistake, hopefully can help you to prevent making the same mistake as mine.

 Please remember all the points above.